MethodAtlas

 Lab: Causal Forests for Heterogeneous Treatment Effects

-Estimate individualized treatment effects using the causal forest method of Athey et al. (2019).
-Learn to move beyond average effects to discover who benefits most from treatment and design optimal targeting policies.
+Estimate individualized treatment effects via the Wager-Athey causal forest: move beyond ATE to identify who benefits most and design targeting policies.

 Overview